tensorflow/tfjs/tfjs-tfdf/README.md

 # Tensorflow Decision Forests support for Tensorflow.js

-This package enables users to run arbitary Tensorflow Decision Forests models on the web that are converted using tfjs-converter.
+This package enables users to run arbitrary Tensorflow Decision Forests models on the web that are converted using tfjs-converter.
 Users can load a TFDF model from a URL, use TFJS tensors to set the model's input data, run inference, and get the output back in TFJS tensors.